psksvp/hsdsMe/README.md

 Most of this writing is unedited.
 There are grammatical, spelling errors and wrong words used.
 I am trying my best to fix any error before I commit, however it is hard to put myself in a reader's eyes.

 If you see any errors, please email me (psksvp@gmail.com).
 Please also let me know if you like or hate it.
-I can also be reached through [twitter page (https://twitter.com/hsdsme/)](https://twitter.com/hsdsme).
-I will announce the availability of a new chapter in the twitter page.

 # How to Read